A Guide to Battambang's Pre-Water Festival

 • Where: Along the Sangker River in the center of Battambang town.

-• When: Usually held over 3-4 days during the full moon in October.
+• When: Usually held over 3-4 days during the full moon in October (Just before the Phnom Penh festival in Nov).

 • Be Mindful of Crowds: It gets very crowded, especially in the evenings.
 Keep a close eye on children and your belongings.

 • Plan Your Transport: Traffic can be very heavy.
-Consider walking if your hotel is nearby, or arrange a tuk-tuk in advance and set a clear meeting point for your return.
+Consider walking if your hotel is nearby, or arrange a tuk-tuk in advance.

 Post a Comment